citizenfx/natives/GRAPHICS/SetDisablePetrolDecalsIgnitingThisFrame.md

 Prevents gas / petrol decals (aka gas / petrol trails and puddles) to be ignited on fire during the frame in which the native is called.

-*Note: This native needs to be called on every frame that it should prevent ignition on.*
+**Note**: This native needs to be called every frame to prevent ignition.

 ## Examples
 ```lua